You are here

 The University research community has an interest in recognizing both the holder of the award with the sponsor and the person serving as an institutional oversight (if different).
 In order to accomplish this, the University research community recognizes two types of eligible Principal Investigators (PIs): (1) the U-M PI and the (2) Sponsor PI.

 U-M Principal Investigator

-The U-M Principal Investigator (PI) is a University of Michigan employee having the background and training in scientific and administrative oversight necessary to conduct and manage a sponsored project.
-The individual must be treated by the appointing unit as an independent investigator and by the University as a non-temporary employee.
-The expectation is that eligible U-M PIs will submit proposals through their primary appointing unit unless other arrangements have been explicitly approved, by the units involved.
+The U-M Principal Investigator (PI) is a University of Michigan (U-M) employee having the background and training in scientific and administrative oversight necessary to conduct and manage a sponsored project.
+The individual must be treated by the appointing unit as an independent investigator and by U-M as a non-temporary employee.
+The expectation is that eligible U-M PIs will submit proposals through their primary appointing unit, unless the units involved have other explicitly approved other arrangements.

-The U-M Principal Investigator is considered independent if s/he is a tenure-track faculty (Instructor through Professor), a research faculty (Research Investigator through Research Professor), or holds a Clinical professorial appointment.
+The U-M Principal Investigator is considered independent if they are a tenure-track faculty (Instructor through Professor), a research faculty (Research Investigator through Research Professor), or holds a Clinical professorial appointment.
 With unit approval, Emeritus faculty may also be appointed as U-M Principal Investigators.